 The solid-liquid equilibrium ratio, KiSL, is zero for the non-wax-forming parts of all pseudo-components.

 WAT and Wax Precipitation curves are automatically generated for any ‘Wax’ fluid.

-A dedicated ‘Wax’ regression is available for ‘Wax’ fluids, allowing users to regress on Melting Point and Enthalpy of Fusion of the Wax forming components to match WAT and/or Wax precipitation data.
+A dedicated ‘Wax’ regression is available for ‘Wax’ fluids, allowing users to regress on Melting Point and Enthalpy of Fusion of the Wax forming components to match WAT, Wax precipitation and/or wax viscosity data.

 Note: other regression types can also be used for a Wax fluid.

 Carbone provides an automatic lumping process, which lumps any fluid into a 10-component ‘Asphaltene’ fluid, based on SARA input.
 The method is derived from Scewczyk et al. (1999).